AndroidHyperOfficial/superinstall-aur-helper/README.md

 ```bash
 sudo pacman -S git go 7zip
 ```
-(no need to install external apps like 7zip or winrar in windows)
 ### Setup
 Once the prerequisites are installed, clone the repository and run the self-installer:
 ```bash